tjs23/nuc_processing/README.txt

 Default is MboI), -o (root name of output files) and -re2 (secondary restriction enzyme in double-digest experiments).

-NucProcess also includes the 'nuc_contact_map' program which takes the contact data from NCC format files to make all-chromosome contact map graphics in SVG format.
+The 'nuc_contact_map' command takes the contact data from NCC format files to make all-chromosome contact map graphics in SVG format.
 This is automatically run on the main output of NucProcess, but can be run as required on any NCC format file.

+The 'nuc_contact_probability' command takes the contact data from one or more NCC format files to create log plots of contact probability versus sequence separation for intra chromosomal contacts.

 IMPORTANT: If the files for the genome index and the corresponding restriction enzyme (RE) cut location files have not been created they will be generated